Skip to content

 • tenant stack: TenantAwareMiddlewareProvider::getTenantWebMiddleware()

-• if SaaS module is active and SaaSSettingsService is available, merge runtime settings
+• if Tenanta module is active and TenantaSettingsService is available, merge runtime settings

 3. Register each route file with either universal or tenant middleware based on flag.